-6.3 Dealing with those still occupying the premises:
+6.3 Dealing with those still occupying the premises

-Those found contravening the Closure Order can be arrested if officers on the scene feel is appropriate on the basis of the evidence available.
+Those found contravening the Closure Order can be arrested as officers on the scene feel is appropriate on the basis of the evidence available.
 Those inside or residing are likely to fall into these groups:

-- The tenant/owner who may be involved in serious anti social behaviour but who may also be a vulnerable person, who may have social care and housing needs, related to substance misuse, mental health, age or some other cause - Dependents of the tenant/owner, including children, all of whom will have housing need, and some of whom may have welfare needs that require action and support from the local authority. - Residents who happen to be there, some of whom may have nowhere to go and may have particular health needs.
+- The tenant/owner, who may be the dealer, but is more likely to be a vulnerable person, who may have social care and housing needs, related to drug misuse, mental health, age or some other vulnerability - Dependents of the dealer/tenant, including children, all of whom will have housing need, and some of whom may need to be taken into care - Drug users who happen to be there, some of whom may have nowhere to go, and have profound drug needs - Sex workers, who could have problems of vulnerability, dependency and lack of shelter - Other criminal associates of those involved in the production, supply or use of Class A drugs

 These are only examples of persons likely to be found.
-The only persons who are able to enter the premises following the Closure Order are police officers or persons authorised by the chief police officer or the local authority for statutory purposes i.e. maintenance or those persons granted access by the court.
+The only people who are able to enter the premises following the Closure Order are police officers or persons authorised by the chief police officer or those persons granted access by the court.

-6.4 Immediate COMPULSORY notification to partners:
+6.4 Immediate COMPULSORY notification to partners

-Once the Closure Order has been served as described above, telephone or email notification should be made to key partners by the lead officer (i.e. ASB Caseworker, ASB Housing Officer, Police Officer) to the following:
+Once the Closure Order has been served as described above, telephone or email notification should be made to key partners by the lead officer (i.e. ASB Caseworker, ASB Housing Officer, Police Officer) to the following;

-- Children, Families & Schools-Duty & Assessment Team where children are directly affected by the Closure Order. - Homelessness Team and Housing Advice Centre. - Local Council Housing Office. - Emergency boarding up service to make the property secure - ASB Co-ordinator - Other agencies were appropriate i.e adult social services, learning disability team, mental health team
+- Children, Families & Schools-Duty & Assessment Team where children are directly affected by the Closure Order. - Homelessness Team and Housing Advice Centre. - Local Council Housing Office. - Emergency boarding up service to make the property secure - Anti-social Behaviour Co-ordinator